csswizardry/csswizardry.github.com/_posts/2026-07-21-low-and-mid-tier-mobile-for-the-real-world-2026.md

 I also considered current Redmi/Xiaomi, Motorola, Honor, OPPO/realme, Nothing/CMF, OnePlus, and Pixel devices.
-Several are excellent regional or price-specific alternatives—the Redmi A5 was the sole non-Samsung Android handset in Counterpoint’s Q1 2026 global top ten—but none combines model-level sales evidence, broad cross-regional availability, consistent hardware, long support, and the right performance constraints as neatly as these two.
+Several are excellent regional or price-specific alternatives — the Redmi A5 was the sole non-Samsung Android handset in Counterpoint’s Q1 2026 global top ten — but none combines model-level sales evidence, broad cross-regional availability, consistent hardware, long support, and the right performance constraints as neatly as these two.